SidOfc/mkdx/README.md

 ~~~

 Will disable the [`g:mkdx#settings.enter.enable`](#gmkdxsettingsenterenable) setting.
-For backwards compatibility, `g:mkdx#` variables are merged into the defaults, this behaviour will be removed in version 1.0.0.
+For backwards compatibility, `g:mkdx#` variables are merged into the defaults.
 This happens before any `g:mkdx#settings` hash defined in _.vimrc_ is merged with the defaults.
 So while `g:mkdx#` variables still work, they are overwritten when you explicitly define them in
 a `g:mkdx#settings` variable.

+<strike>This behaviour will be removed in version 1.0.0.</strike> This behaviour will remain supported.
+While support will exist, no more global variables are added and they will no longer be set by default, e.g. `echo exists('g:mkdx#table_header_divider') => 0`.
+Instead, check if `echo exists('g:mkdx#settings') == 1` instead.
+(Note: mkdx.vim is a **filetype** plugin, please enter a *markdown* buffer before checking.
+Once it's set, it should exist in the `g:` namespace.)

 Settings defined in _.vimrc_ are merged with the defaults during initial loading of the plugin.
 To overwrite a setting while editing: